ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/spec/SD.md

 ### 3.1.
 Exchange

-Describes a completed `Token` exchange, where a `sender` gave up ownership of some tokens in `proposal.give`, in exchange for the tokens in `proposal.want`.
+Describes a completed `Token` exchange, where a proposer gave up ownership of some tokens in `proposal.give` in exchange for the tokens in `proposal.want`.

 ![](fig/type_exchange.svg)